Spotting is any light vaginal bleeding that occurs outside your regular menstrual cycle. It usually involves a small amount of blood.

 Spotting during pregnancy can also occur because of the following reasons –

 - Light bleeding in the first trimester -Spotting during first trimester occurs in nearly 27% of pregnancies.
-However most women have a favourable outcome.Dr Priti reassures, “In early pregnancy, spotting could be an implantation bleeding which is a sign of successful fertilization”
+However most women have a favourable outcome.Dr Priti reassures, “In early pregnancy, spotting could be an implantation bleeding which is a sign of successful fertilization”“It could also be an indication of a threatened or missed abortion or even ectopic pregnancy in which the pregnancy grows outside the uterus.”

 “An ultrasound and other tests like gentle pelvic examinations are important to determine the cause behind it.”